 The Grizzl-E charger is one of the most popular home chargers on the North American market.
 It represents a great value for a 40 amp charging station and impressive durability for extreme weather conditions.
 We recommend this home charger to anyone looking for a balance of value, power, and durability.

 Originally published on July 1, 2022, and then substantially updated on August 20, 2023 after more than a year of frequent use.

 The Grizzl-E arrives in an unassuming, single layer, compact cardboard box.
 Inside is the charger box itself, a bag containing accessories and mounting hardware, and an instruction manual.
 The charger itself is wrapped in bubble wrap, but this is mainly for cosmetic protection.
 The aluminum exterior shell of the charger gives this product unmatched durability in a market full of mostly plastic home chargers.

 Despite the careful packaging, our review unit did some with some minor paint scuffs around the edges, and around the screw holes.
 But this is likely from the manufacturing process, not transportation.
 A few Amazon reviewers also pointed out paint and finish issues, especially on white units like ours.
-We are willing to overlook these minor issues because this product is more about utility and value, and less about styling.
+We are willing to overlook these minor issues because this product is more about utility and value, and less about style.